-Many of the people with Type-2 diabetes will eventually progress to Type-1 simply because their disease will progress regardless of what they do to control it.
+Many of the people with Type-2 diabetes will eventually progress to Type-1 simply because this disease will grow worse regardless of what they do to control it.

-The major reason for people progressing to Type-1 diabetes from Type-2 is that, even though they know that they have diabetes, the person does not take the necessary steps with their body, diet and medications to insure they have kept their Blood Sugar level under control.
+The major reason for people progressing to Type-1 diabetes from Type-2 is that, even though they know that they have diabetes, many people do not take the necessary steps with their body, their diet and the available medications, to insure they have kept their Blood Sugar level under control.

 Diabetes - Facts you need to know

-Glucose - When people talk about blood sugar levels, they are referring to the Glucose levels in the blood.
+Glucose - When people talk about blood sugar levels, they are referring to the Glucose levels that are present in the bodies blood.

 Glucose is a type of sugar in a person's blood which is derived from Carbohydrates, and the level of Glucose varies throughout the day for a person depending on factors such as what is eaten and when; along with levels of exercise during the day.